badaix/snapcast/README.md

 You can either build and install snapcast from source, or on debian systems install a prebuild .deb package

 ###Installation from source
-First install all packages needed to compile SnapCast
+First install all packages needed to compile Snapcast

 For Debian derivates (e.g. Raspbian, Debian, Ubuntu, Mint):